PHingamp/UjiLity/README.md

 2.49	14320	14810	40	4.54	16	29	45	51	256	primer3_run_params.p3	500	20	316
 2.50	14326	14816	5	0.57	5	1	45	51	256	primer3_run_params.p3	500	20	42
 ```
-If there is interest, I can document whet is expected in the input multiple sequence alignement files.
+If there is interest, I can document what is expected in the input multiple sequence alignement files.

 ## Version 2.17 (2022-05-28) pascal.hingamp@univ-amu.fr